dibdas/todo_app/README.md

 ## Live Demo
 https://dibdas.github.io/todo_app/

-## Set Up
+## Getting Started - Set Up

+To set up a local copy of the project

-1. Run git clone git@github.com:dibdas/todo_app.git to download or you can download using HTTPS by running git clone https://github.com/dibdas/library.git in the terminal
+1. `Run git clone git@github.com:dibdas/todo_app.git to download or you can download using HTTPS by running git clone https://github.com/dibdas/library.git in the terminal`
+2. `cd todo_app`
+3. `Install dependencies by typing npm install`
-2. Open your browser
+4. Open your browser
-3. Open library/index.html
+5. Open library/index.html

 ## Authors